Ada-Developers-Academy/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/02-Binary-Search-Trees-Big-O.md

     Open this to see our answer.
   </summary>

-  Worst-case, you need to make comparisons to 5 nodes before inserting.
-This occurs when you need to insert a new node into a leaf.
+  Worst-case, you need to make comparisons to 5 nodes before finding the value you are looking for.

   Worst-case:  O(h) comparisons where _h_ is the height of the tree
 </details>